 - Resolve any previous disciplinary or academic probation issues, or have the cooperative education coordinator approve a plan to resolve these issues prior to applying for co-op jobs.

 - Have any self-developed co-op approved by the cooperative education coordinator before accepting the position.

 - Comply with any preemployment checks required by the employer, such as drug testing, credit checks, physical examinations, security clearance, and criminal record checks.

 - Participate in Title IX training, as required.

-- Complete additional requirements if participating in a global co-op.
-See the Global Experience Office website for more information.
+- Complete any additional requirements if participating in a global co-op.

 Transfer and International Students:

 - Transfer students from other universities must have met the same requirements in their major’s co-op program as nontransfers and must have completed at least one semester of classes before starting co-op.